Mikah31/TFDB-NerSolo/README.md

 tfdb_ForceNERstartMap "0" - Enables NER mode at the start of the map tfdb_NERenabled "1" - Enables/disables NER
 tfdb_SoloEnabled "1" - Enables/disables Solo
-tfdb_HornSoundLevel "0.5" - Volume level of the horn played when respawning players
+tfdb_SoloPriority "1" - Enables/disables priority for soloers being respawned before NER players are switched tfdb_HornSoundLevel "0.5" - Volume level of the horn played when respawning players tfdb_RespawnProtection "2.0" - Time after being respawned (by NER or solo) before damage can be taken
 ```